es-tooling/module-replacements/docs/modules/wellknown.md

 ---
-description: Modern replacements for the unmaintained wellknown package, a WKT parser and stringifier
+description: Modern replacements for the wellknown package, a WKT parser and stringifier
 ---

 # Replacements for `wellknown`